 For instance, Asia is known for its strict laws on its citizens and the companies that venture there.
 In North Korea, women aren't allowed to wear pants.
 So if you're a clothing store, adjusting the women's items to dresses and skirts is ideal.

-But aside from cultural norms, you also have to worry about business legalities, like:
+Apart from common norms, you also have to worry about business legalities, like:

 - Establishing an entity across seas (if you're selling in another country, you're liable to pay taxes and file registration documents).